 Resources maintaining information and relationships that are specific to Device Management are termed Device Management Resources.
 This clause details the creation, retrieval, update and deletion of the information associated with the following Device Management Resources: <node>, <mgmtObj>, <mgmtCmd> and its child resource <execInstance>.

-These operations are used in both Device Management options available in oneM2M: one utilizing existing technology protocols (e.g. BBF TR-069 [i.2], OMA-DM [i.3], and LWM2M [i.4]) and another utilizing the native oneM2M protocols.
+These operations are used in two of the three Device Management options available in oneM2M: one utilizing existing technology protocols (e.g. BBF TR-069 [i.2], OMA-DM [i.3], and LWM2M [i.4]) and another utilizing the native oneM2M protocols.
 Clause 6.2.4 details the Device Management (DMG) CSF supporting this functionality.

+For the third option, IPE-based Device Management as described in clause 6.2.4.1.2, the Device Management Resources are <node>, [flexNode] and the other <flexContainer> specializations defined in TS-0023 [8] clause 5.8.
+The operations on the <node> resource are described in this clause, but the operations on [flexNode] and other <flexContainer> specializations are described in TS-0033 [20] clause 8.

 10.2.8.2 Node management